wwilsman/interactor.js/src/content/helpers/collection.md

 no argument is given, the returned selector should match multiple elements to be used in the resulting interactor array.

+When used nested within an `assert`, the returned assert chain contains a [`count` assertion](/assertions/count) scoped to the collection selector.

 ``` javascript
 import interactor, { collection } from 'interactor.js';